 If we exclude sickness and physical pain from this discussion, all of our sufferings are the result of the way we are thinking about something.
 This becomes evident when we understand that it is the ‘emotional state’ we are experiencing that is causing us the torment.
 And because our emotions are a result of the thoughts we are thinking, it means that our suffering is being manufactured in our minds.

 How Can I End My Suffering?

-Because our suffering is a product of our logical minds (our thought processes) the way to end our suffering is also to be found in our minds.
+Because our suffering is a product of our minds (our thought processes) the way to end our suffering is also to be found in our minds.
 It is when we live in ignorance of how our magnificent minds work that we suffer.
-Therefore, if we can understanding our minds we will learn how to free ourselves from all unnecessary suffering.
+Therefore, if we can understand our minds better we will learn how to free ourselves from all unnecessary suffering.

 Let’s first look at short-term solutions that will immediately begin to make our lives better.

 Suffering is an intellectual process.
 As I mentioned, as people we are capable of suffering just about anything and everything…… This seems like a crazy concept, but if you think about it for a moment. you will find that it’s true.